xfgavin/SmartRider/README.md

    Option 2 18min (ETL) + 1.1ms per record * 15M ~=5hr.
    So Option 2 is about 100 times faster.
 This is because Option 1 has to deal with Spark JDBC, TCP connection, and network transportation for each pair of geo data.

-1. Data completeness check.
+<a name="Datacheck">1. </a>Data completeness check.
 During Spark ETL, some job failed because of various reasons (bad format, job stuck in queue too long, etc.).
 So data completeness check is necessary to make sure all data is imported completely.
 The criteria used to consider a csv was imported completely is the tripdata has >1000 records for the csv.
 Here are two approaches:
    1. Loop all records in csv filename table and count(id) in tripdata.
    1. For data in tripdata table, count 10K rows by 10K rows, and label a csv was completely imported if it has at least 1000 records in a given 10K row.
 Afterwards, use approach #1 to check unlabeled csv files.